A$_\infty$ deformations of extended Khovanov arc algebras and Stroppel's conjecture: Introduction

-Our proof relies on a combinatorial method of computing Hochschild cohomology and associative deformations developed in \cite{barmeierwang1} and can be divided into three steps as follows.
-In the first step, we realise $\K_m^n$ as a quiver with relations, i.e.\ we give an algebra isomorphism $\K_m^n \simeq \Bbbk \Q_m^n / \I_m^n$ for some finite quiver $\Q_m^n$ with admissible ideal $\I_m^n$.
+Our proof relies on a method of computing Hochschild cohomology and associative deformations developed in \cite{barmeierwang1} and can be divided into three steps as follows.
+In the first step, we realise $\K_m^n$ as a quiver with relations, i.e.\ we give an algebra isomorphism $\K_m^n \simeq \Bbbk \Q_m^n / \I_m^n$ for some finite quiver $\Q_m^n$ with admissible ideal $\I_m^n$ which may be of independent interest.
 We show that the quiver $\Q_m^n$ is the double quiver of a bipartite graph $\Gamma_m^n$ (Proposition \ref{proposition:bipartite}) and that the ideal $\I_m^n$ is generated by three types of quadratic relations (Proposition \ref{proposition:relations}).

 In the second step, noting that $\K_m^n$ is a Koszul algebra \cite[\S 5]{brundanstroppel2}, we describe its Koszul dual as $\KK_m^n = \Bbbk \QQ_m^n / \II_m^n$, where $\QQ_m^n$ is the opposite quiver of $\Q_m^n$ and $\II_m^n$ the ideal generated by the orthogonal quadratic relations (Proposition \ref{proposition:relationdual}).
 We show that $\KK_m^n$ admits a natural reduction system $\RR_m^n$ satisfying the diamond condition by showing that the number of the associated irreducible paths can be described by the Kazhdan--Lusztig polynomials (see \S\ref{subsection:irreduciblepaths}).